TibiMihai/FinalProject_IBS/model_card.md

 -	overall performance measured with f1_score (for maximum trade-off between Precision-Recall values).

 The performance developed by each model was evaluated on a test sample (out of sample).
-The best model was selected, respective a Random Forest model, tuned with Bayesian optimization and it was validated out of sample.
+The best model was selected, respective a Suppport Vector model, tuned with Bayesian optimization and it was validated out of sample.

 As a summary the figures shows as follows:
 Test results: recall_class1(class of interest): 0.61, f1_score_class1(class of interest): 0.5